Table of Contents

 Origins of the Eleventh Amendment

-In 1793 a resident of South Carolina by the name of Alexander Chisholm took the State of Georgia to court.
+In 1793, a resident of South Carolina named Alexander Chisholm brought a case against the State of Georgia.
 He claimed that Georgia had failed to pay him for goods he had supplied during the American War of Independence.

-Georgia refused the claim and would not co-operate, arguing that it had immunity from being sued by a resident of another state.
+Georgia refused the claim and would not cooperate, arguing that it was immune from suit by a resident of another state.

 This immunity, it claimed, was guaranteed by the Constitution.
 The United States Supreme Court under Chief Justice John Jay, however, took a different stance and found in Chisholm’s favor.